Four weeks without alcohol

 I am really happy with the eating side of it all really.
 When I think back that only 4 weeks ago I could not eat a full meal without feeling sick.
 This is one of the best aspects of my progress so far really.

 I am feeling confident that this time being sober will continue.
-If I feel that temptation becomes too much then I will learn how to use techniques to counter these, and do them properly.
+If I feel that temptation becomes too much then I will learn how to use techniques to counter these and do them correctly.

 Looking back now, and discussing with clients who have been at similar milestones and previous drinking patterns, these experiences are quite common.
 Although we all differ in our own journeys, there are some similarities along the alcohol-free timeline that many can relate to.

 I shan’t ever profess that it is all roses and singing, and the journey to sobriety can often bring challenges.

 You may be looking to take a break from alcohol, reduce the amount that you are drinking or even stop drinking completely.